 Fortunately, this principle applies in Columbus too.
 However, it's primarily for injuries or diseases due to exposure to toxic substances.
 The offending substance here could be chemicals, drugs, or medical devices.

 Here, your time starts counting when the doctor informs you that the toxic substance caused your injury.
 Furthermore, the clock could start ticking on the date the law reasonably expects you to know that your wound is related to the exposure.

 Ohio law also has exceptions to this general rule.
 These include instances where the plaintiff is:

 - Of unsound mind

 In both cases, the law tolls (pauses) the statutory period until after the "disability."
 For the minor, it'll be until they attain majority (18 years).

-Hire the Best Attorneys for Your Columbus Personal Injury Claim
+Hire Experienced Attorneys for Your Columbus Personal Injury Claim

 Have you suffered a catastrophic injury in Columbus?
 Do you think it was a minor wound?
-Whatever the case, it'll be best to hire the best personal injury attorneys.
-A Columbus personal injury lawyer significantly increases your chances of winning a lawsuit against the fault party.
-If you prefer, we can also get you a settlement.
+Whatever the case, it may be beneficial to have an experienced personal injury attorney take a look at your situation.
+A Columbus personal injury lawyer may increase your chances of recovering compensation from the negligent party.

 However, dealing with the insurance industry can be challenging too.
 This is because an auto insurance company won't be enthusiastic about bearing the losses of the policyholder.
 Fortunately, you don't have to bother about the difficulty of the claims process because our lawyers have extensive experience with injury claims.